josephch405/zt/projects.md

 Insight - good meaningful content tends to be long, less bite sized

 Music discovery tool, cross platform, cross platform sync

+Design workflow - automated design and testing

+SQL and database annotation tool - automatic documentation

+Summarize a video for me

+I want to get out there and explore things.
+Be in contact with more people.
+Reach out to new communities.
+I feel like I am stagnating sitting in the office, not learning much besides how to set things up with Google internal tools.

+What do I want to learn?

+Google docs based zettlekasten

+landing/pricing page feedback/design